 The poverty that Jesus experienced refers to His incarnation.
 His condescension into humanity was a massive humiliation for Him.
 His was the poverty of limiting Himself to a human being while on earth.
 As a man, He gave Himself in sacrificial death, freeing sinners from their sin.

 This phrase does not refer to Jesus’ socio-economic standing.
 There is no evidence that He lived in poverty.

 that [purpose] you [emphatic] through His poverty might become [at one point] rich.

 The Christian becomes rich through salvation and the operating assets that come with it, both in time and eternity (1 Co 1:4-5; 3:22; Eph 1:3).

 Christ became poor like we are so that we can become spiritually rich.

-The Christian’s riches are available while he or she lives on earth, as well as their future riches in glory.
-The least they can do out of appreciation is give an incomparably slighter sacrifice, the offer of one’s possessions.
+Christians’ riches are available while they live on earth and also in future glory.
+The least they can do out of appreciation is give an incomparably slighter sacrifice, the offer of their possessions.
 Our Lord gave sacrificially to those who believe in Him.
 The glory of the Giver exhibits the greatness of grace.